What Is Catastrophe Insurance?

 If you have been a victim of a major weather storm like hurricane Sandy, a forest fire, a flood or an earthquake, you have a pretty good idea of why homeowners, landlords and renters may need catastrophe insurance.
 These events have occurred with an alarming frequency in recent years.

 What are the different kinds of catastrophe insurance and how do you decide which coverage you really need?
-Start by contacting an independent agent in the Trusted Choice® network who can review the types of disaster coverage available in your area and help you make the right choices for your home and family.
+Start by contacting an Imperium insurance agent who can review the types of disaster coverage available in your area and help you make the right choices for your home and family.

 Catastrophes by the Numbers